Best Film for the Canon EOS Rebel S

 - Slide film 6-8 stops

-35mm film that comes in metal canisters is used by the Canon EOS Rebel S. It is also the most popular film format and sometimes called 135 film.
+35mm film that comes in canisters is used by the Canon EOS Rebel S. The film can also be called 135 film, and it is the most commonly used type of film.

-Just about all available 35mm film offered these days has DX encoding.
-This enables cameras to auto detect and set the ISO when the canister is loaded.
+All commercially available 35mm film manufactured at this point has a DX code.
+This enables cameras to automatically detect and set the ISO when the canister is loaded.

-There are a range of options for where to get film processed.
-For a more extensive discussion of the possible choices look at my article on Where to Get Film Developed.
+You will find several options for where to get film processed.
+For a more in depth explanation of the choices see my article on Where to Develop Film.

-WARNING: Film is no longer developed on location at pharmacies and big box stores.
-They send the film away to be processed by a separate company.
-This means that, you won’t get your negatives back.
+WARNING: Big box stores and pharmacies have ended developing film locally.
+They mail film off to be processed by a separate company.
+That is why, you won’t get your developed negatives back.